Baton Rouge: Mon to Fri 10AM to 7PM, Sat 10AM to 6PM

 Metairie: Mon to Fri 10AM to 6PM, Sat 10AM to 3PM

 Baton Rouge‘s lounge is open for locker members only.
-The Walk-In humidor is open but we are limiting access to 2 clients at a time.
+A table with umbrella is available outside for non-members to use.
+The Walk-In Humidor is open but we are limiting access to 2 clients at a time.
 Each client will be escorted by a staff member who will walk around with a tray and pick up the cigar for each client.
 No member of the public may touch the cigars but the staff member will be glad to hold the cigar for client’s inspection.
-Masks still required.
+Masks not required.
+Curbside pickup still available.

 CALL 225-388-5375 (Baton Rouge) or 504-324-6462 (Metairie)